-- enable students to communicate accurately, appropriately and effectively in writing - enable students to understand and respond appropriately to what they read - encourage students to enjoy and appreciate the variety of language - complement the students' other areas of study by developing skills of a more general application (e.g. analysis, synthesis, drawing of inferences) - promote the students' personal development and an understanding of themselves and others.
+- communicate accurately, appropriately and effectively in writing - understand and respond appropriately to what they read - enjoy and appreciate the variety of language - possess skills of a more general application (e.g. analysis, synthesis, drawing of inferences).

 We are an education organisation and politically neutral.
 The contents of this syllabus, examination papers and associated materials do not endorse any political view.
 We endeavour to treat all aspects of the exam process neutrally.